transomjs/transomjs.github.io/_docs/index.md

 }

 ```
 You may have noticed that there aren't any endpoint definitions in this all-too-lightweight API Definition file.
 You'd be right.
 Endpoints are created by the Plugins you add to your server.
-During `transom.initialize()` a plugin will read the API definition and create the corresponding endpoints as inidcated by the metadata for that plugin.
+During `transom.initialize()` a plugin will read the API definition and create the corresponding endpoints as indicated by the metadata for that plugin.

 If you want to add CRUD enpoints to MongoDB collections, look at the [transom-mongoose](/docs/transom-mongoose/) plugin.
 ```javascript